azat-co/practicalnode/chapter5/chapter5.md

 $ brew install mongodb
 ```

 If this doesn&#39;t work, try the manual installation.
 It's basically downloading an archive file for MongoDB at <http://www.mongodb.org/downloads> and then configuring it.
 For the latest Apple laptops, such as MacBook Air, select the OS X 64-bit version.
 The owners of older Macs should browse the link <http://dl.mongodb.org/dl/osx/i386>.
-The owners of other laptops and OSs, select the appropriate package for the download.
+The owners of other laptops and OSes, select the appropriate package for the download.

 **Tip**  If you don&#39;t know the architecture type of your processor when choosing a MongoDB package, type `$ uname -p` in the command line to find this information.